Ivan Ivanov (footballer, born 1988)

-Ivan Kamenov Ivanov (Иван Каменов Иванов; born 25 February 1988) is a Bulgarian former professional footballer who played as a centre-back and now a manager of Slavia Sofia II and assistant to Bulgaria national team.
+Ivan Kamenov Ivanov (Иван Каменов Иванов; born 25 February 1988) is a Bulgarian former professional footballer who played as a centre-back and current manager of Etar.

 He has been a member of the Bulgarian national team.
 In 2013, Ivanov was named the Bulgarian Footballer of the Year, becoming the first defender to win this award after Trifon Ivanov in 1996.

 Club career

 Early career

 Born in Zlatitsa, Ivanov was inspired to become a footballer after watching the Bulgaria national football team's performance during their 1994 FIFA World Cup campaign.
 He made his debut with Pirin 1922, before moving to CSKA Sofia in 2005.
 With CSKA, he was a Bulgarian Cup winner in 2006 and Bulgarian Supercup winner in the same year.
 In August 2007, Ivanov went on loan to Lokomotiv Plovdiv.
 In the winter of 2008, local media reported that he was a target for English side Derby County, but problems with the work permit stopped the transfer.